ComfortDelGro calls off plans to float Aussie unit

-The group said on Wednesday (Nov 10) that initial public offering (IPO) conditions in Australia "have become more challenging and other strategic options have presented themselves" since it announced in August that it was listing its wholly-owned subsidiary, ComfortDelGro Corp Australia, on the Australian Stock Exchange.
+The group said yesterday that initial public offering (IPO) conditions in Australia "have become more challenging and other strategic options have presented themselves" since it announced in August that it was listing its wholly owned subsidiary, ComfortDelGro Corp Australia, on the Australian Stock Exchange.

 ComfortDelGro chairman Lim Jit Poh said: "The intent is still to enhance the value of our Australian assets and we will carefully evaluate all strategic alternatives."